yashboura303/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * What are the benefits of using `spread syntax` and how is it different from `rest syntax`?
 [Ans](https://javascript.info/rest-parameters-spread)
 * How can you share code between files?
 * Why you might want to create static class members?
+* Where would you put your Javascript files?
+Would you use async or defer?
+If yes, when and how?
+[Ans](https://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html#script)
 * What is the difference between `while` and `do-while` loops in JavaScript?
 * What is a promise?
 Where and how would you use promise?[Ans](https://javascript.info/promise-basics)